TammyWizzit/aken-reporting/EFINANCE_API_DOCUMENTATION.md

 **Endpoint:** `POST /api/v1/efinance/transactions/lookup`

 Searches for specific transaction details based on various criteria including PAN ID, RRN, device ID, and other transaction attributes.
+By default, returns all transactions (both successful and failed).
+Use the `response_code` filter to filter by transaction status.

 #### Request